httplab/opman/guides/00_motivation.md

 Some operations such as data synchronization in its nature do not imply the possibility of parallel launch.
 Such operations must be declared accordingly, which will automatically prevent run multiple instances.

+## Solution

+Solution is to make Operations Framework which can help us to avoid described mistakes and issues.
+Development includes three milestones

+1. Basic infrastructure, operations, unification of service classes, logging, contexts, tracking status of execution.
+2. Transactional, blocking, tracking progress.
+3. Audit